Breast cancer survivor offers wisdom at Faulkner satellite center

 Genetic testing is available and can be an important part of finding gene changes that could dramatically increase a person's risk of cancer.
 Knowing whether or not you carry a problem gene may influence how and when you and your family should have cancer screenings.

-The Cancer Genetics and Prevention Program offers the opportunity to take part in clinical trials.
+The Center for Cancer Genetics and Prevention offers the opportunity to take part in clinical trials.
 These are studies that examine the best ways to prevent inherited gastrointestinal cancers and how to find these cancers early on, when treatment is most effective.

-Learn about the gastrointestinal cancer studies currently underway at the Cancer Genetics and Prevention Program at Dana-Farber.
+Learn about the gastrointestinal cancer studies currently underway at the Center for Cancer Genetics and Prevention at Dana-Farber.